 - Brother HL-L3270CDW

-- Brother MFC-J995DW InkvestmentTank Color Inkjet All-in-One Printer
+- Brother MFC-J995DW Color Inkjet All-in-One Printer

-Best Color Printer for Teachers
+Best Printer for Teachers

 In the classroom, one of the most expensive aspects of operating your printer is the ink.
-Whether you’re printing worksheets or activities, an ink-efficient printer is paramount in keeping costs low while maintaining quality.
+Whether you’re printing worksheets or classroom games, an ink-efficient printer is paramount in keeping costs low while maintaining quality.
 This is where the Epson EcoTank ET-2720 wireless printer shines.

 Another thing that makes the Epson EcoTank ET-2720 printer one of the best color printers for teachers is that it is a genuinely wireless unit.
 You can print with ease from any device.
-We enjoyed being able to open an email or PDF directly on our smartphones and printing without a computer.
+We enjoyed being able to directly open an email or PDF on our smartphones and printing without a computer.
 Not only does this broaden your print-options, but it can be a huge time-saver when you’re already dealing with a busy classroom.

 Though not quite as ink efficient as the Epson EcoTank, the HP does come with four free months of ink and does qualify for HP Instant Ink.
 It means the printer itself can keep track of just how much ink is left in the unit and then automatically order more when getting low.
 That’s one less thing for you to have to think about.
 Convenient when you’re already dealing with more than a dozen school kids.

-Whether for home use or in the classroom, the Canon Pixma TS9520 is every teacher’s dream.
-The Canon PIXMA is a high-quality printer that was built for printing colorful photos and vibrant color-rich designs.
+Whether for home use or in the classroom, the Canon Pixma TS9520 is every teacher’s dream and easy to use.
+The Canon printer is a high-quality printer that was built for printing colorful photos and vibrant color-rich designs.
 Whether printing worksheets, craft projects, or digital artwork, this is a printer that can bring your ideas to life while engaging those in the classroom with ease.
-What makes this an option for the best color printer for teachers?
+What makes this an option for the best printer for teachers?

-Of course, one of the most exciting features of the Canon Pixma is the innovative 5-ink system.
+Of course, one of the most exciting features of the Canon printer is the innovative 5-ink system.
 Typically, a printer will offer four inks.
 However, the fifth ink can help in achieving a higher contrast in photos and graphics.
 Unfortunately, such high-quality prints will lead to an uptick in ink cost.
 You will not get the ink efficiency that you’re granted with the Epson EcoTank.
 Despite this, the Canon Pixma still stands worthy of your classroom.